News & Happenings

 Stepping On is a 7-week community-based workshop for adults 60 years and older that combines balance & strength exercises with home modification, a review of medications, community safety, vision and sleep.
 Research has found this program results in between a 31% and 50% reduction in falls.
 Workshop leaders work with physical therapists, pharmacists, community safety experts and vision specialists to provide expertise in areas that are proven to impact an individual’s risk of falling.
 Stepping On is a highly effective program because it uses the knowledge and experiences of each participant to help them recognize their risk of falling and empowers them to make changes to reduce their risk.

-FCNN staff, Jessica Drecktrah, RN, MN, MHA, FCN and Becky Afzali, are currently leading Stepping On workshops in Minneapolis at the Volunteers of America Southwest Senior Center and the Heritage Park YMCA.
+FCNN staff, Jessica Drecktrah, RN, MN, MHA, FCN and Becky Afzali, have lead two Stepping On workshops in Minneapolis at the Volunteers of America Southwest Senior Center and the Heritage Park YMCA.

 FCNN has met all 27 Accountability Standards of the Charities Review Council